alextgould/alextgould.github.io/_posts/2025-03-31-happy-plants.md

 * Create an API to register when the user waters their plants, which can be accessed by clicking a button in the daily email.
 This way the system doesn't have to assume that the user has watered their plants, and the user can ignore the recommendation and get a reminder the next day.

 That's all for now.
 I hope you've enjoyed the insights from this project as much as I enjoyed building it!

+---
+<small>Footnotes:</small>

+[^1]: Some time after completing this project I stopped receiving emails as my token was expired.
+It turns out there's a limit of 50 refresh tokens before a manual login is required again.
+The code shown handles this, prompting the user to reauthenticate.
+This works fine on a local system, but for a cloud platform deployment we'll need to revisit our email approach, probably setting up our own domain and/or trying out SMTP Relay.